 Find the Space

 The first step to setting up a home office is to find the most productive space to set up your desk and tools.
-If you have an unused bedroom, consider using this as a dedicated office.
+If you have an unused bedroom, consider using this as an office.
 If an entire room isn’t at your disposal, find a quiet corner of the kitchen or living room.

 Organize your Tools